QuantConnect/lean-cli/README.md

 ### `lean cloud backtest`

-Run a backtest in the cloud.
+Backtest a project in the cloud.

 ```
 Usage: lean cloud backtest [OPTIONS] PROJECT

-  Run a backtest in the cloud.
+  Backtest a project in the cloud.

   PROJECT should be the name or id of a cloud project.